ua-astro-grads/ua-astro-grads.github.io/editing.md

 ## Posting your talk materials

 To make a new post, you will need to [fork](https://github.com/ua-astro-grads/code-coffee/fork) a copy of `ua-astro-grads/code-coffee` to your GitHub account, clone it, commit and push your changes with `git`, and [open a pull request](https://help.github.com/articles/creating-a-pull-request/).
-Ask any of the organizers if you want help!
+The steps are described here, but you can always ask any of the organizers if you want help!

 ### Writing your post